OpsChasingDev/SavyUniversity/README.md

 None of the information here will violate the privacy or jeopardize the security of Savant CTS or its employees.

 Next objectives:
-- modify VM build so new VMs have 3389 open
+- modify VM build so new VMs have TPC 3389 and 5985 open